kubedb/website/content/docs/v2026.6.19/guides/druid/concepts/druid.md

 ##### spec.<node-name>.podTemplate.spec.containers[].env

-`spec.<node-name>.podTemplate.spec.containers[].env` is an optional field that specifies the environment variables to pass to the Redis containers.
+`spec.<node-name>.podTemplate.spec.containers[].env` is an optional field that specifies the environment variables to pass to the Druid containers.

 ##### spec.<node-name>.podTemplate.spec.containers[].resources